CDT — Central Daylight Time

 When does CDT change?

-Which countries use CDT?
+Which countries use Central Daylight Time?

-CDT is used in Canada, Cuba, Mexico, and the United States.
-That makes it a practical time zone reference for cross-border work involving North American and Caribbean locations.
+Central Daylight Time is used in Canada, Cuba, Mexico, and the United States.
+That country spread makes it especially relevant for organizations coordinating North American customer support, freight movement, regional sales coverage, and meetings across multiple offices.